Skip to content

 // `base` is the View object created for the previous HikageFactory, if not, it is `null`.

-// `params` object contains the component ID, AttributeSet and Class objects of View.
+// `params` object contains the component ID, AttributeSet, the Class object of the View,

 val view = MyLayoutFactory.createView(context, params)